opengeospatial/ontology-crs/README.md

 - An official CRS ontology based on [OGC Abstract Specification Topic 2: Referencing by coordinates](https://docs.opengeospatial.org/as/18-005r4/18-005r4.html), which only covers geography, will allow ontological extensions to be published.
 Extensions to the model could provide means to define extraterrestial CRSs, or other CRSs that do not have a direct connection with the Earth's surface.
 - An official CRS ontology will enable development of coordinate validation tools, for example based on [SHACL](https://www.w3.org/TR/shacl).
 - An official CRS ontology can help linking a local CRS to a global CRS, for example georeferencing a construction site.
+- An official CRS ontology can help interoperability between all knowledge domains that use coordinate based spatial data.